erikgrinaker/python-chrono/doc/source/usage.rst

 Dates can be specified using either ISO, US, or european formats.
 Lists of valid formats are available in the :mod:`chrono.parser` documentation.

-By default, python-chrono uses the parser :class:`chrono.parser.CommonParser`, which accepts the most commonly used date formats.
+By default, python-chrono uses the parser set in :attr:`chrono.DEFAULT_PARSER` - normally :class:`chrono.parser.CommonParser`, which accepts the most commonly used date formats.
 The notable exceptions are formats without separators (which for example can be interpreted as either US or european dates), and unusual separators such as . in US dates (which is the standard separator in Europe).
-In order to parse such formats, you need to pass the proper parser to :class:`chrono.Date`.
+In order to parse such formats, you need to either set another default in :attr:`chrono.DEFAULT_PARSER`, or pass the proper parser to :class:`chrono.Date`.

 Date parsing is done simply by instantiating a :class:`chrono.Date` object, passing the date string to be parsed as input.
 Once instantiated, the